 For example, if you rank alternative X ahead of alternative Y and also Y ahead of alternative Z, then, logically – by transitivity! – X must be ranked ahead of Z. And so PAPRIKA ranks this third pair implicitly, and any others similarly implied by transitivity, and eliminates them, so that you’re not burdened by being asked any redundant questions pertaining to these implied rankings.

-(This is why each time you answer a question, 1000minds pauses for a split second to ‘think’ about which other questions to eliminate, and what one to ask next.)
+This is why each time you answer a question, 1000minds pauses for a split second to ‘think’ about which other questions to eliminate, and which is best to ask next.

 This elimination procedure ensures that the number of questions you are asked is minimized.
 And yet in the process of answering a relatively small number of questions you end up having pairwise ranked all hypothetical alternatives differentiated on two criteria at a time, either explicitly or implicitly (by transitivity).
 Thus, you reveal enough information about your preferences for PAPRIKA to be able to report your ‘part-worth utilities’ with confidence in their accuracy.

 The number of questions to answer depends on the number of criteria and levels you’ve entered for your application: the more criteria and/or levels, the more decisions.
-For example, with four criteria and three or four levels within each criterion, approximately 30 decisions are required.
+For example, with four criteria and three or four levels within each criterion, approximately 25 trade-offs are required.